typelevel/Laika/docs/using-laika/structure.md

 headline, with all following section headlines being level 2 or lower, then the first headline is automatically picked as the title.

-This is the default behaviour of reStructuredText, while Markdown does not have the concept of a title.
+This is the default behaviour of reStructuredText, but the original Markdown parser did not have the concept of a title.

 In case there are multiple level 1 headlines, they are all just interpreted as section headlines.
 In this case the document either